jonnor/ESC-CNN-microcontroller/report/report.md

 ### Classification

-Classification is a machine learning task where the goal is to train a model which can accurately predict which class(es) the data belongs to.
+Classification is a machine learning task where the goal is to train a model that can accurately predict which class(es) the data belongs to.
-Examples use-cases could be to determine from an image which breed a dog is, to predict from text whether it is positive or negative towards the subject matter
+Examples use-cases could be to determine from an image which breed a dog is, to predict from a text whether it is positive or negative towards the subject matter
 - or to determine from audio what kind of sound is present.

 In single-label classification, a sample can only belong to a single class.